bearicide/mattbaier-personalwebsite/README.md

 **🔗** https://bearicide.github.io/mattbaier-personalwebsite/

-### Local Run
+### Local Run (So far away...)

 No build.
 No frameworks.
 No nonsense.
+No banana for scale.
+This isn't OnlyFans.

 ```bash
 git clone https://github.com/bearicide/mattbaier-personalwebsite.git